 - Use a dutch oven or stock pot on medium high heat, add the vegetable oil and sausage and cook, stirring occasionally, until the sausage is browned, 6 minutes.

 - Lower the heat to medium and add the green pepper, onion, and celery.
-Cook until softened, 7 or 8 minutes.
-Add the garlic and cook an additional minute.
+Cook until the onion becomes translucent, 5 minutes.
+Add the garlic and rice then cook an additional minute.

-- Add the canned tomatoes and spices.
-Rinse the tomato can with 1/2 cup of water and add to the pot.
+- Add the canned tomatoes, chicken broth, and spices.
 Bring to a boil.

-- Serve the jambalaya hot over cooked rice.
-(Or as is with rice cooked in the jambalaya).
-Garnish with chopped fresh parsley or chopped green onions.
+- Serve the jambalaya hot and garnish with chopped fresh parsley, cilantro, or chopped green onions.

 Notes

 - Any Cajun style seasoning can be used, (salt, onion powder, garlic powder, paprika, cayenne pepper, black pepper, white pepper, thyme).
-I used Paul Prudhomme Blackened Redfish Magic.
+Paul Prudhomme Blackened Redfish Magic, Zatarain's Blackened Seasoning, or Louisiana Cajun Seasoning are all good.

 - Aidell's Cajun Andouille Sausage is recommended.
 The sausage has a thin casing which is left on.